kimmobrunfeldt/lysis/readme.md

 ![Pizza survey](https://raw2.github.com/kimmobrunfeldt/lysis/master/doc/pizza.png)

 It produces HTML file which will show all charts created by analysis methods.
+You can use any [chart type that Google supports](https://developers.google.com/chart/interactive/docs/gallery).
+If want something else than charts, just customize render function.

+Template which produces the output is very minimal, it can easily be edited to suit your needs.

 # Install